What is Klarna?

 Bookmaker Details Won’t Appear On Your Bank Statement - When using Klarna as a deposit method at an online bookmaker, the bookmaker name will not show on your bank statement; it will just be listed as a Klarna transaction.
 This is useful if you do not want everyone to know that you are online betting.

-Availability - Unfortunately, there are not a huge number of bookmakers who offer Klarna as a payment method and could be defined as Klarna sportsbooks.
-Although the number is increasing every day, other payment methods are still far more common.
-As a result, if you’re insistent on only using Klarna bookmakers, your choice of bookmakers and therefore available markets may be limited.
+Availability - Unfortunately, there are no bookmakers who offer Klarna as a payment method and could be defined as Klarna sportsbooks.
+Although the number is increasing every day around the World and could apply to the UK soon.
+At present other payment methods are still far more common.

 Promotional bonuses - Free bets may not be credited if you deposit with Klarna as it is possible payment method exclusions apply.
 Betting sites all set their own T&Cs and certain payment options can be excluded from getting a Free bet welcome bonus.